 Some of the reasons why you may not want to use AWS hosting include:

 - Confusing pricing: Although the pay-as-you-go model is one of the best flexible pricing models out there, it can still be confusing.
 You may never know how much you owe each month until you’re billed.

 - Many other web hosting providers provide straightforward pricing structures which is great if you have a strict budget.

-- Flexibility: While AWS hosting is very functional it isn’t intuitive.
-Many people find themselves confused when they’re setting up and using this hosting service.
+- Flexibility: While Amazon Web Services hosting is very functional it isn’t intuitive.
+Many people find themselves confused when they’re setting up and using the hosting services.

-- Many web hosting providers other than Amazon have IT staff available to handle this for you.
+- Many Amazon S3 alternatives have IT staff available to handle this for you.

-- If you are using AWS you will need to learn yourself or hire your own IT staff.
+- If you are using Amazon Web Services free tier limits you will need to learn yourself or hire your IT staff.

 - Vulnerability: While AWS hosting promises high performance and impressive security, that doesn’t mean you won’t ever have any issues.
 Some sites have faced data leaks and hacks.